ivandfx/DFXWinTweaks/README.md

 DFX WinTweaks is licensed under the GNU General Public License v3.0.

 **Starting from November 14, 2022, every release has been properly licensed.**

+**Fact: The first version of DFX WinTweaks was released on August 1, 2022**